Nycolly-SA/product-preview-card/README.md

 - Website: https://nycolly-sa.github.io/product-preview-card
 - Solution: [https://frontend.io/solutions/product-preview-card](https://www.frontendmentor.io/solutions/product-preview-card-with-html-and-css-9sb2N6-MzV)

 This is my first finished project.
+This is also the first time I use GitHub (maybe that's the reason for so many commits 😅).
-I learned many things from it, including:
+I learned many things from this project, including:
 - How to center a div on a page;
 - Responsive Web Design;
 - Use of Media queries on CSS;
 - Styles on CSS;
-- Basic concepts of flexbox
+- Basic concepts of flexbox;
+- How to publish a project on GitHub;
+  - And how to publish on GitHub inside vscode.

 ### Used technologies